Art history: Methodologies

 Art historians employ a number of methods in their research so they can examine work in the context of its time.
 This is professionally done in a manner which respects its creator's motivations and imperatives; with consideration of the desires and prejudices of its patrons and sponsors.
 A comparative analysis of themes and approaches of the creator's colleagues and teachers along with consideration of iconography and symbolism is part of the examination.
-In short, this approach examines the work of art in the context of the world within which it was created.
+This approach examines the work of art in the context of the world within which it was created.

 Art historians also often examine work through an analysis of form; that is, the creator's use of line, shape, color, texture and composition.
 This approach examines how the artist uses a two-dimensional picture plane or the three dimensions of sculptural or architectural space to create their art.
 The way these individual elements are employed results in representational or non-representational art.

 An analysis of iconography is a large branch of art history which focuses on particular design elements of an object.
 Through a close reading of such elements, it is possible to trace their lineage, and with it draw conclusions regarding the origins and trajectory of these motifs.
 In turn, it is possible to make any number of observations regarding the social, cultural, economic and aesthetic values of those responsible for producing the object.

 Art historians may also work alongside or as art conservators, helping restore and conserve artworks.
 Conservation is a scientific field that is crucial to historians work, due to them needing to observe a work that is a condition good enough to be examined.
 Training in art conservation typically involves coursework in chemistry as well as the practice and history of art.